 Many of these projects have had extensive public outreach programs that involved volunteers in the excavations, site tours, and public lectures.

 This section provides summaries of some recent projects.
-Two project summaries are available now and more will be added to the site in the future.
+Six project summaries are currently available.

 Data Recovery at Leetsdale, Allegheny County